phalcon-orphanage/docs/en/reference/models.rst

 ^^^^^^^^^^^^^^^^^^
 Access to database systems is often one of the most common bottlenecks in terms of performance.
 This is due to the complex connection process that PHP must do in each request to obtain data from the database.
 A well established technique to avoid the continuous access to the database is to cache resultsets that don't change frequently in a system with faster access (usually memory).

-Phalcon_Model_ integrates with Phalcon_Cache_ and provides methods for caching resultsets.
+:doc:`Phalcon_Model <../api/Phalcon_Model_Base>` integrates with :doc:`Phalcon_Cache <../api/Phalcon_Cache>` and provides methods for caching resultsets.
 To take advantage of this feature, you need to define a default cache backend in the model manager:

 .. code-block:: php